by Akeezia Carreon

 Implemented student support initiatives

-Organized SOSSalubong and Sealubong, to welcome SOSS freshmen, providing them with guidance and support during the first weeks of AY 2025–2026.
+Launched SOSSalubong and Sealubong, to welcome SOSS freshmen, providing them with guidance and support during the first weeks of AY 2025–2026.

 Organized SOSS Spaces Community Pantry during Midterms and Final exams to provide a dedicated space for their academic needs.